carolina-mendes-almeida/MDEF/docs/term1/bio&agrizero/labnotes.md

 **Lab Notes**

 Here you can find the recipes/protocol used for the Biomaterials and Absorbance (A) exercises.
-My work group in class was: Wen, Paige, Seher; Caglar and Marielle.
+My work group in class was: Wen, Paige, Seher; Çağlar and Marielle.

 <div style="position: relative; width: 100%; height: 0; padding-top: 141.4141%;